 Cash and cash equivalents consist of cash on hand and overnight deposits with a remaining term when acquired of up to three months and correspond with the classification in the statement of cash flows.
-Cash at December 31, 2023 was \$249,242 compared to \$490,880 at December 31, 2022.
-Decreased cash in 2023 resulted from a net decrease in operating payables from related parties largely offset by a net increase in external financing liabilities in 2023.
-There were no cash equivalents in 2023 or 2022, respectively.
+Cash at December 31, 2024 was \$636,052 compared to \$249,242 at December 31, 2023.
+Increased cash in 2024 resulted primarily from increased external financing liabilities.
+There were no cash equivalents in 2024 or 2023, respectively.